nuuuwan/news_lk3_data/README.md

 *2025-09-25 16:11:00* · [`adaderanalk`](https://www.adaderana.lk/news/112915/sri-lankan-woman-among-2-arrested-after-typhoon-selfie-incident-endangers-child-in-hk) · `en`

+While taking a selfie, two women and a child were swept away by powerful waves during Typhoon Ragasa in Hong Kong on September 24. pic.twitter.com/cmfBNxKBhH— Weather Monitor (@WeatherMonitors) September 25, 2025

 Hong Kong police have arrested two women, identified as nationals of India and Sri Lanka, following a perilous incident during Typhoon Ragasa in which a young child was endangered.

 The arrests come amid public fury over reckless behaviour during the storm, which had already left a mother and child fighting for their lives in a separate tragedy.